tojrobinson/elman/README.md

 The **elements.js** object can be re-synced at any time by invoking the **sync** method again with the new structure's details.
 Additional instances of **elements.js** can be created by calling `elementsJS()` again.

 ###Sorting
 To sort the synced structure, simply call the `elements.sort()` method.
-You can specify whether the sort should be numeric or text based as well as which field to sort by for table like structures by supplying the method with an options object.
+You can specify whether the sort should be numeric or text based as well as which field to sort by for table-like structures by supplying the method with an options object.
 For example, to sort a table by its second column using a numeric sort, you would invoke the sort method as follows:
 ```html
 <table>
    <thead>